-So, you didn’t get the large IT budget that you had originally hoped for in 2016.
+So, you didn’t get the large IT budget that you had originally hoped for this year.
 Now, it looks like it’s going to be another long year of pinching pennies in your IT department.

 We feel your pain, as a budget cut can be a tough pill to swallow.
 After all, a network is very expensive to operate.
 You have replacement parts you need to purchase, operating costs to run the network, an expensive staff to look after, and maintenance contracts to renew.

 You may also be facing an increasing amount of pressure from manufacturers to make costly upgrades based on end of life announcements.
 According to a recent benchmark survey from Spiceworks, about 67 percent of IT purchases will stem from end of life announcements on network hardware this year.

 Here’s a quick breakdown from Spiceworks of the other motivating factors that will be causing global enterprises to spend money on hardware, software and services:

 - End of Life upgrades (67 percent)